stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/08_outdating_forces.rst

 MVC was that the Controller was fully in charge of handling events.
 Modern widgets acts both as views and as controllers, because they can display and receive events.
 At the time it was not the case.

+Similar to a unix architecture, with stdin (controller) and stdout (view)